Asynchronous Communication and Why Your Work Will Benefit From It

 3 benefits of asynchronous communication

-Asynchronous communication often comes up in conversations around remote work and the future of work, but co-located and distributed teams alike can benefit from it.
+Asynchronous communication often comes up in conversations around remote work, remote teams, and the future of work, but co-located and distributed teams alike can benefit from it.
 Below are three of the top reasons why we at Loom advocate for asynchronous communication at work.

 1. Asynchronous communication is flexible